Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Preliminaries

 \subsection{Prompt Matching Rate}

 We define the true prompt as a prompt that was trained on the task to which the sample belongs, i.e., \( I = t \) for a sample \( (\mathbf{x}_i, y_i) \in \mathcal{D}_t \), which means the sample's distribution aligns with the distribution of the prompt's training samples.
 Our experiments show that the matching rate under the SQSK paradigm is only 45.15\% in 10-task Split ImageNet-R \cite{hendrycks2021many}.
-As shown in \cref{fig:acc_true_false_perfect}, if the samples initially with False Prompt are manually replaced with True Prompt, the performance can be improved by 26.62\%.
+As shown in \cref{fig:acc_true_false_perfect}, if the samples initially with False Prompt are manually replaced with True Prompt, the performance can be improved by 26.62\% (from 62.06\% to 88.68\%) with the help of the task ID label.
+This indicates the significant impact that prompt selection has on performance.
 Interestingly, the accuracy of the samples initially with False Prompt, after being replaced with True Prompt, is even higher than that of the samples initially with the True Prompt.
-This suggests that samples selected initially with the False Prompt not only require more task-specific knowledge, but also achieve a higher recognition rate once the true knowledge is incorporated.
+This phenomenon may be attributed to the fact that the tasks associated with samples selected by the False Prompt are more challenging to identify, whereas category prediction within those tasks is relatively easier.
+By replacing the False Prompt with the True Prompt, implicit task information is introduced, which leads to improved accuracy—even surpassing that of the samples originally selected by the True Prompt.
+Perfect matching refers to an idealized setting where all samples are matched with their corresponding True Prompt.
+This setting can be viewed as the performance upper bound achievable by prompt selection methods.
+For more detailed settings and explanations of this experiment, please refer to section 1 of supplementary materials.